SpielerNogard/klinklang-public/README.md

 `proxy_file` The name of the file, from which the accounts should be loaded, can be deleted
 - format is `ip:port`. if you add a `/rotating` behind the proxy for example: `ip:port/rotating` the proxy will be marked as rotating

+`license` Your license key, if not given the program will give you a prompt

 Example if your machines ip should be used
 ```yaml